 Faux leather consists of a plastic over a cotton or polyester base.
 Though faux leather is considered "vegan" as no animal products are used, there are now true "vegan" products on the market using vegetable oils in place of much of the plastic, making it more environmentally friendly.
 Generally, you will see vinyl, faux leather and vegan leather terminology used interchangeably.

 Like leather, there are different thicknesses (gauges) of vinyl/faux leather depending on the quality and base material.
 The higher the gauge number, the thicker the vinyl.
-Patricia shared some tips with me for success in using vinyl/faux leather in bag making.
+Check out the tips below for success with these two fabrics.

 Choosing Fabric and Interfacing: